 Annual salary is aggregate of Basic salary, Dearness allowance and commission, if any based on fixed percentage of turnover, received during the 12 month period of the financial year (April to March).

 However one must keep in mind that HRA exemption under the provision of section 10(13A) of the ACT is available only for salaried individuals and not for self-employed people.
-Section 80GG of the the Act provides similar provisions for self-employed people to claim tax exemption in respect of rent paid on their leased accomodation.
+Section 80GG of the the Act provides similar provisions for self-employed people to claim tax exemption in respect of rent paid on their leased accommodation.

 Determine your HRA exemption amount using our free calculator below.
 You don’t need an Excel tool for calculating this.